Fort Wayne Citilink

-The Fort Wayne Public Transportation Corporation (FWPTC), branded as Citilink, is a public transportation operator for the metro area of Fort Wayne and Allen County, Indiana.
+The Fort Wayne Public Transportation Corporation (FWPTC), branded as Citilink, is the public transportation operator for the metro area of Fort Wayne and Allen County, Indiana.
 Transportation is provided Monday through Saturday on twelve fixed route lines plus two deviation routes.
 Citilink does not operate on Sundays and six holidays.

 New Citilink Central Station

 Citilink initiated efforts to develop an improved Downtown Transit Station in 2002.
-A site selection process identified a parking lot on Barr Street between Washington & Jefferson as optimum; however, after years of effort and preliminary design, inability to acquire sufficient property proved to be an insurmountable barrier.
+A site selection process identified a parking lot on Barr Street between Washington & Jefferson as optimum.
+After years of effort and preliminary design, inability to acquire sufficient property proved to be an insurmountable barrier.
 Other options were explored, and the decision was made to use property owned by Citilink at Baker & Calhoun, which had served as the south transit terminal several years ago.
-The facility was redesigned and received federal & local approvals.
-A construction contract for $4.4 Million has been awarded to Hamilton Hunter Builders.
+The facility was redesigned and received federal and local approvals.
+A construction contract for US$4.4 million has been awarded to Hamilton Hunter Builders.
 This was completed in September 2012.